ASIC’s Product Intervention Calls for Reduced Leverage and Negative Balance Protection in Australia

 Deposit Bonuses, Credits and Other Promotions are Now Prohibited in Australia

-The final aspect of this ruling was to eliminate the type of promotions that often encourage traders to increase volume.
-Starting on March 29th, ASIC licensed forex brokers will be prohibited from offering deposit bonuses or other types of trading credits.
-Furthermore, prize give aways and other incenvtives are no longer allowed.
+The final aspect of this ruling was to eliminate the type of promotions that aim to increase retail trading volume.
+Starting on March 29th, ASIC licensed forex brokers will be prohibited from offering deposit bonuses or other types of trading credits to clients.
+Furthermore, prizes in the form of product “give aways” and other incentives are no longer allowed.

 Atomiq Consulting – Forex Broker Licensing Consultation

-Many forex brokers are now researching alternative fx broker licensing jurisdictions that will offer the type of leverage that the trading community has come to demand.
-If your broker is looking for alternative licensing options to consider, Atomiq Consulting is the ideal partner to assist you further.
+Due to the changes introduced in this product intervention, forex brokers are now researching alternative licensing jurisdictions that will offer more flexible leverage.
+If your broker is looking to explore offshore or other forex broker license jurisdictions with less restrictive policies, Atomiq Consulting is the ideal partner to assist you.

 To learn more about obtaining an offshore forex broker license, don’t hesitate to contact our team of consultants today.
-We are more than happy to explain the many advantages of obtaining a forex broker license
+Our team of industry professionals will be happy to guide your broker in selecting a jurisdiction that best meets your broker’s specific needs.

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.